Kristjan Järvi: Career

 From 1998 to 2000, Järvi was Assistant Conductor to Esa-Pekka Salonen at the Los Angeles Philharmonic.
 He and the composer Gene Pritsker co-founded the Absolute Ensemble, based in New York City, in 1993, with Järvi as its music director.
 In 2007, Järvi and the Absolute Ensemble were awarded the Deutsche Bank Prize for Outstanding Artistic Achievement.

 Järvi was Chief Conductor and Music Director of NorrlandsOperan from 2000 to 2004.
 From 2004 to 2009, Järvi was Chief Conductor and Music Director of the Tonkünstler Orchestra, Vienna.
-Järvi is also the current Artistic Advisor to the Kammerorchester Basel and the conductor and founder of the Baltic Sea Philharmonic (formerly Baltic Youth Philharmonic).
+Järvi was Artistic Advisor to the Kammerorchester Basel and founded the Baltic Sea Philharmonic (formerly Baltic Youth Philharmonic).
+He served as the orchestra´s artistic director until 2024.
+Under his leadershio, the orchestra developed a distinctive performance style combining memorised performance, movement, theatrical presentation and corss-genre programming with the technical support of Sunbeam Productions.
+He subsequently developed Nordic Pulse, an ensemble connected to Sunbeam Productions.
+Nordic Pulse combines orchestral instruments, electronic music influences and original compositions, and collaboated with artists including Coldplay, Robot Koch, Nico Muhly, Jon Hopkins and Brian Eno.
 In April 2011, Järvi was appointed the next chief conductor of the MDR Symphony Orchestra effective with the 2012–2013 season, with an initial contract of 3 years.
 His MDR contract was extended in 2015.
 In March 2017, the MDR announced that is to conclude his MDR Symphony Orchestra after the close of the 2017–2018 season.

 In addition to a Grammy nomination, Järvi has previously been awarded the German Record Critics Prize and a Swedish Grammy for the recording of Hilding Rosenberg's opera "Isle of Bliss".
 He has recorded Leonard Bernstein's Mass with the Tonkünstler Orchestra and Absolute Ensemble.
 While Järvi's repertoire includes pieces from the Classic and Romantic periods, he is also a specialist for 20th-century composers and contemporary music, having commissioned works by Arvo Pärt, Heinz Karl Gruber, Erkki-Sven Tüür, Ezequiel Viñao, Peeter Vähi, Dave Soldier, Joe Zawinul, Stefano Bollani and Gediminas Gelgotas among others.
 In 2014, Järvi and the French record label Naïve Classique launched the 'Kristjan Järvi Sound Project', an ongoing series featuring recordings from all of Järvi's ensembles.